sudgy/nintendo_translations/README.md

 At the end of chapter one, there is a name input screen.  **On this screen, do not push A or B!**  Instead, press start immediately.
-If you press start without inputting anything else, they will be given the default names どんえ (Donbe) and ひかり (Hikari), which is what the script assumes their names will be.
+If you press start without inputting anything else, they will be given the default names どんべ (Donbe) and ひかり (Hikari), which is what the script assumes their names will be.
 If you give them other names, the script will not be able to translate any of the messages that include their names.